Lost-Newbs/pulumi-automation-api-primer/README.md

 We're going to use Python, but PAAPI is available in other languages (as is Pulumi).

 (If you're able to contribute in another language, please do!)
+## Infra to Deploy
+We're going to cover two deployments, the basic infrastructure from the `Pulumi primer` and an advanced one, a [webhook + serverless deployment](https://gitlab.com/money-marathon/cloudacious/cloudacious-iac/-/blob/08f8b3acccbc317c265a73189eac20ccfdda3bf9/src/cloudaciousIAC/WebhookHandler.py) from [Cloudacious](https://cloudacious.io/).
+## Deployment